impactoss/impactoss-installation-guide/intro/components.md

 - user authentication
 - automated email reminders

+---

 #### Client application ("the UI")

-The client is a React Javascript application and is a single page application that is responsible for:
+The client is a React JavaScript application and is a single page application that is responsible for:
 - public User Interface (UI)
 - admin UI